13 Super Bowl Halftime Show Facts No One Else at Your Party Will Know

 Diana Ross sang the most songs

 Only Michael Jackson, Diana Ross, and Paul McCartney have taken the halftime stage entirely by themselves, without a band or special guest performers.
 The difference?
-McCartney performed four songs and Jackson did five, while Ross performed a medley of 10 hits.
+McCartney performed four songs and Jackson did five, while Ross performed a medley of ten hits.
 By contrast, Katy Perry, Lenny Kravitz, and Missy Elliott performed nine songs between them in 2015.

 Janet Jackson originally had U2's post-9/11 spot

 As far as impressive feats go, file this one next to Diana Ross'.
 Janet Jackson was set to perform at the 2002 halftime show.
-But when the singer canceled her tour, and the Super Bowl gig, after September 11, NFL league executives looked for a replacement.
+But when the singer canceled her tour, and the Super Bowl gig, after September 11, NFL executives looked for a replacement.
 They settled on U2 after seeing the band perform a 9/11 tribute at a Madison Square Garden show, and the resulting halftime show projected a tribute to those lost in the attacks onto the Metrodome ceiling.
 Bono was asked the following year to join a "We Are the World"-esque superstar lineup, but he declined.

 Only seven pop acts have played halftime more than once